Thomas & Friends: King of the Railway: Plot

 In medieval times, Sodor was a kingdom under the rule of King Godred.
 One day, Godred's crown was stolen by thieves.
 Though the thieves were caught, the crown was hidden and considered lost forever.

-In present day, Sir Topham Hatt announces to the engines that Sir Robert Norramby, the Earl of Sodor, is returning from his travels around the world for many years.
-Sir Robert has a project at the ruins of King Godred's castle at Ulfstead, but will not say what.
+In present day, Sir Topham Hatt announces to his engines that Sir Robert Norramby, the Earl of Sodor, is returning from his travels around the world for many years.
+Sir Robert has a project at the ruins of King Godred's castle at Ulfstead, but keeps it secret as a surprise.
+The engines speculate over what Sir Robert's plan is.
+Additionally, high-speed engine Spencer has been borrowed by Sir Robert and thus temporarily stays on Sodor.
+He accepts a race with Gordon, but is unable to compete due to his duties.

 Thomas, James, and Percy are assigned to pull a heavy goods train to the castle.
-Once there, they encounter Jack the Front Loader, who informs them of the Earl's plans to restore the castle.
+Once there, they encounter Jack the front loader, who informs them of the Earl's plans to restore the castle.
 The Earl tells them that one tall crate has to be taken to the Sodor Steamworks.
 At the works, the crate is opened to reveal an old and rusty engine: Stephenson's Rocket, referred to as Stephen.
 The Earl says that he has a "special job" for Stephen but warns Thomas not to tell him just yet.
 However, upon his restoration, Thomas tells Stephen about the special job to boost his spirits.
-As expected, Stephen gets very excited and starts searching Sodor for his new job.
-Upon learning of an abandoned mine below Ulfstead, he heads there.
+Stephen gets excited and starts searching Sodor for his new job, but gradually notices the effects of his age.
+Meanwhile, Gordon and Spencer meet Connor and Caitlin, two streamliners who rival their speed.

+Stephen learns of an abandoned mine below Ulfstead and investigates.
 The Earl tells Thomas, Percy, and James that the castle will be opened to the public as a tourist attraction and that Stephen's special job is to be their tour guide.
 Stephen reaches the mine but is disappointed to see that the entrance is blocked.
 Meanwhile, Thomas and Percy lose control of some Troublesome Trucks, which drag them downhill and push Stephen into the mine.
-The impact causes a shower of rocks to trap him inside.
+The impact causes a rockslide to trap him inside, but Thomas and Percy do not notice.

-Upon learning that Stephen left the Steamworks, Thomas enlists everyone helping to search for him.
+Upon learning that Stephen left the Steamworks, Thomas enlists everyone to help search for him.
 Inside the mine, Stephen finds an old wooden chest, in which he finds King Godred's crown.
 Having heard Stephen's last ounce of whistle as he searches the mine entrance, Thomas brings Jack to the mine, who clears the fallen rocks, enabling Thomas to find Stephen and pull him out of the mine to safety.

-At Ulfstead Castle's grand opening, the Earl unveils Godred's golden crown.
+At Ulfstead Castle's opening ceremony, the Earl unveils Godred's golden crown.
+During the ceremony, Gordon and Spencer accept a race with Connor and Caitlin.